Jully-xiaoman/FAMED/README.md

 # FAMED

-**FAMED: Medication Recommendation with Long and Short Patient Health State Adaptively Fusion**
+**FAMED: Frequency-aware Health Modeling for Personalized Medication Recommendation**

 For reproduction of medication prediction results in our paper, see instructions below.